xrenaa/DisCo/README.md

 [[Appendix]()]
 [[Demo]()]

-In this repo, we propose an unsupervised and model-agnostic method: Disentanglement via Contrast (DisCo) in the Variation Space.
+In this repo, we propose an **unsupervised** and **model-agnostic** method: Disentanglement via Contrast (**DisCo**) in the Variation Space.
-This code discovers disentangled directions in the latent space and extract disentangled representations from images with Contrastive Learning.
+This code discovers disentangled directions in the latent space and extract disentangled representations from images with **Contrastive Learning**.
-DisCo achieves the state-of-the-art disentanglement given pretrained non-disentangled generative models, including GAN, VAE, and Flow.
+DisCo achieves the state-of-the-art disentanglement given pretrained non-disentangled generative models, **including GAN, VAE, and Flow**.

 **NOTE:** The following results are obtained in a completely *unsupervised* manner.